boa-dev/boa-dev.github.io/blog/boa-release-21/index.md

-After introducing the new job type, changes had to be made on [`JobQueue`](https://docs.rs/boa_engine/0.20.0/boa_engine/job/trait.JobQueue.html) to better support new job types.
+After introducing the new job type, changes had to be made on [`JobQueue`](https://docs.rs/boa_engine/0.20.0/boa_engine/job/trait.JobQueue.html) to better support new types of jobs.
 Thus, `JobQueue` was revamped and renamed to be the new `JobExecutor`:

 ```rust